Truth is a funny thing.

 Scientists think they have it.
 Every religion thinks they have it.
 And, its a tad curious how psychedelic drugs cause their users to preach of new truths and perspectives.

-If there even is such a thing as “truth” floating around out there somewhere, what are some reliable ways to find it?
+So, if there is such a thing as “truth” floating around out there, what are some reliable ways to find it?

 In our court system, the jury decides what is true.
 We call them the “finders of fact”.
-But, we filter what the jury can hear (we call these filters the rules of evidence).
-The hearsay rules, for example, keep rumors out of our quest for truth.
+We attorneys obtain a Juris Doctorate degree just to better navigate the filtration of what the jury can–or cannot–hear. the rule against presenting hearsay testimony, for example, keep rumors out of our quest for truth.

-Our criminal laws have lots of rules regarding confessions.
-Again, if we’re on a quest to discover the truth, can you really trust a cop who will do anything to get a confession out of someone?
+Florida’s criminal laws have lots of rules regarding confessions.
+Again, if we’re on a quest to discover the truth, what’s better than a confession, right?
+Well, it depends.
+If the confession comes after spending 10 hours with a few cops, can you really trust that confession?
 Our Supreme Court started laying down confession rules many years ago in Spano v.
 New York.
 360 U.S. 315 (1959).
 Spano was suspected of murder but the cops couldn’t get him to talk, so they rounded up a close childhood friend, who then manipulated him into confessing.
 Yes, his confession was thrown out of court.

 Surely, that sort of thing doesn’t happen today, does it?
 Continue Reading